 This is the second myth of Florida I wrote, very much in answer to the first one I’ve already shared.
 It didn’t sit well that there was no real resolution to where things had ended before.
 There had to be peace, but also struggle and sacrifice.
 As I wrote it, I was surprised to see how it paralleled to some of the crises and problems we face today.
 I’ll let you freely associate which ones those are.

 Historically, this myth could refer to the formation of the Everglades.
 This was an event that took hundreds of years, and was thus very gradual.
 It also happened some 4,000-6,000 years ago.
 During this time, the Glades culture inhabited the region around Lake Okeechobee.
-The “Shell People” refers to the future Calusa people, who may not have enjoyed this level of development at this time.
+The “Mound People” refers to them, who were possibly descendants of the Mississippian mound culture and likewise built similar constructions around what slowly became Lake Okeechobee.
 However, while “channeling” this myth, I very much felt it was being told from the perspective of the Calusa, many centuries after the fact.
 They obviously appropriated a shared myth here.

 I decided to make this post today, on Janaury 31, to coincide with the date and time of a total lunar eclipse.
 The parallel is quite intentional.